 WCRC with this project has optimized the traffic flow of their signal system, increased system uptime, while reducing their maintenance level of effort.
 The motoring public will experience improved mobility, including in the traffic networks that provide access to downtown Ann Arbor which services the University of Michigan campus and hospital.
 With increased mobility the community experiences reduces emissions and improved air quality.

-Motorists and businesses also benefit from other traffic system improvements including the TTS connected vehicle application which provides real-time county down to green controller information via phone app, faster emergency response time from emergency vehicle preemption, and transit signal priority.
+Motorists and businesses also benefit from other traffic system improvements including the faster emergency response time from emergency vehicle preemption, transit signal priority, and engineering is underway for connected vehicle applications which will provide real-time county down to green controller information via phone app.

 Modernizing traffic and ITS networks for bandwidth demanding video distribution, real-time traffic controller connectivity, and a remote and agile user interface is increasingly complex.
 Further, considerations are needed for cybersecurity, future growth, future technologies, and maintainability all need to be considered in context of the cost-benefit ratio of new equipment and the physical limitations of building out an entirely wireless backhaul network which is limited by line of sight between locations.

 Integral Blue worked with WCRC to balance out these needs and leveraged extensive hands-on experience with integrating and maintaining networks.
 Layer 3 switches that support OSPFv3 requirements in CV equipment were installed at each logical node location.
 OSPF routing was implemented for fast, automatic rerouting to redundant paths in the event of an outage.
 Four new wireless backhauls links were implemented which created a ring topology to provide redundant paths and allow for data load balancing.